New training program

 Real problem

 Your team already uses AI.
-The problem is how it uses it.
+The problem is it does so without engineering.

-Many technical teams already use ChatGPT, Claude, Cursor, or v0.
-But they do it in isolation, improvising, and without a shared methodology.
+Most technical teams already use ChatGPT, Claude, Cursor, or similar tools.
+But they do it in isolation, without architecture, without observability, and without a shared methodology.

-dependence on the few people who figured it out
+dependence on a few people who 'figured it out'

 What the team learns